alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/live/tuned-out/index.md

 ### Tuned-out

-Is is hard for me to improve my social skills when everyone is so plugged-in and tuned-out.
+I find that it is hard to improve my social skills when everyone is so plugged-in and tuned-out.

-- I look around and 'no eye contact!' during my daily commuting.
+- I look around and 'no eye-contact!' during my daily commuting.
+Other than the sounds of the train, I can hear a pin drop.
-- messaging is so easy that my speech patterns are becoming SMS
+-- It seems that messaging is the new mode of communication.
+In a culture where my tweets is more important that what I say, speaking has less of an apeal.

 ![tuned-out](/images/tuned-out.jpg)